dzcode-io/dzcode.io/data/articles/A_Python_Website_No_Framework_Needed_PART_2/content.md

 from .index import index
 ```

-last step lets move the our main file app.py to where im going to send responses to the client side and handle post requests
+last step lets move our main file app.py to where im going to send responses to the client-side and handle post requests

 ```python
 from views import index